nheron/droolsonboarding/gettingStarted/implementing_standard_price_step.md

 ![](BRMS/Step3-4-implementation/action02.png)

-AS we are going to add constraint on the person age
+And we are going to add constraint on the person age we have to add the person class type to the Data Objects list.

 ![](BRMS/Step3-4-implementation/action03.png)